 To claim the credit, employers can report the COBRA premium assistance provided to qualifying individuals on the quarterly employment tax return, Form 941.
 Worksheet 5 in the IRS Instructions for Form 941 outlines how to calculate the two parts of the credit:

 - The non-refundable portion of the credit, meaning the amount by which the credit offsets the employer’s Medicare tax liability, and

 - The refundable portion of the tax credit, which is the amount by which the provided COBRA premium assistance exceeds the employer’s Medicare tax liability (if any).

 Employers can claim the COBRA Premium Assistance Credit in advance of filing Form 941.
 To do this, the employer reduces the federal employment taxes it would normally be required to deposit (including portions withheld from employees), up to the amount of the anticipated credit.
 In addition, the employer can file IRS Form 7200 to claim any remaining anticipated credit after reducing available federal employment tax deposits.

 Any COBRA Premium Assistance Credit advance will need to be reconciled when the employer later files Form 941.

 Where can I get more information?

-Warren Averett will continue to monitor relevant updates.
-If you would like to learn more about how your organization may be impacted, reach out to your Warren Averett advisor directly, or ask a member of our team to reach out to you.
+If you need additional information, reach out to your Warren Averett advisor directly, or ask a member of our team to reach out to you.